gemfire/gemfire-examples/quickstart/inline-caching/README.md

 For write operations to the GemFire region, the data is written to the GemFire region first and then batched up to be written to postgres using the AsyncEventListener.

-## Start the SpringBoot web service with GemFire integration
+## Start the Spring Boot web service with GemFire integration

 Connecting a GemFire client to an existing GemFire cluster is easy.
 In this example, we have a simple client that passes all reads an writes to the web server.
-The web server is a SpringBoot web service configured to delegate all read and write operations to a GemFire cluster using SpringBoot.
+The web server is a Spring Boot web service configured to delegate all read and write operations to a GemFire cluster using Spring Boot and Spring Data.

 In our web projects `application.properties` file, we have the following line